Eduardo-RFarias/DjangoReactBackend/README.md

   - run pipenv install command
   - select default interpreter as the backend virtual env
   - run one of two commands with VSCode debug panel

-# Bugs

-- By an unknown reason, Pytz is not being installed with djangorestframework